8 – 12 year olds

 You will also go away knowing about an author, their life and the special devices that were used and drawn upon to make their novels so good!

 For some of you it may be the first time away from home so if your parents/guardians would like to be close at hand and pop in they are quite welcome.
-There are lots of B-and-Bs and small hotels near by.
-Full escort (from a UK city) can also be arranged on request.
+Not only is there opportunity to request accommodation for parents on our property here at Trelugga (see Accommodation and Food), there are also B&Bs and small hotels nearby.
+Full escort (from a UK city) can also be arranged upon request.